 If you wish to pursue an independent study or internship, you must first submit an Independent Study / Internship Proposal Form.
 Submit completed proposals to the Urban Studies program (PNK 300) for review by the faculty.
 If a faculty member has already agreed to supervise you, skip this step and proceed to step 2.

 Work with your faculty supervisor to complete the appropriate contract form (see below).
-The completed and signed contracts must be submitted to the Urban Studies office by the Friday of the first week of the quarter in order to ensure timely registration.
+The completed and signed contracts must be submitted to the School of Urban Studies office a minimum of 1 week before the start of the quarter.

 Proposals Due Deadlines: